Daniel Berlind

 What Landlords Should Do If They Discover Property Damage

-If property damage is discovered, the landlord is required to share a list of deductions as repair expenses with the renter.
-This written documentation can rationalize the reasoning why the security deposit is only being refunded partially or in some cases, not at all.
+If property damage is discovered, the landlord is required to provide the renter with a list of deductions for repair expenses.
+This written documentation can rationalize the reasoning behind why the security deposit is only being refunded partially, or in some cases, not at all.

 How Much Can You Charge Tenants If There Is Property Damage?

 The answer to this common question ultimately depends on the kind of damage involved.
-Typically, there is not a legal maximum on damage-related fees, simply because the price tag is determined by the type of repair required to bring the unit back into its original state before the renter moved in.
+Typically, there is no legal maximum on damage-related fees, simply because the price tag is determined by the type of repair required to bring the unit back to its original state before the renter moved in.

 The charges, however, do have to be considered “reasonable.”
-For example, if a fee is in excess of typical local rates for the type of repair work required, it could actually be considered unreasonable.
+For example, if a fee exceeds typical local rates for the type of repair work required, it could be considered unreasonable.

 In most cases, property managers and landlords get estimates from contractors and research repair costs.
 That way, they have written proof illustrating the expense related to repairing or replacing the issue.